 Our certificates encourage and allow students to focus their coursework on a particular area of ministry or study.

 - Certificate in Baptist Studies

-Duke Divinity School seeks to engage the life of the church in an increasingly interconnected world.
-Through its study abroad programs and international Field Education placements, the Divinity School encourages students to explore the wider world as part of their education and formation.
+Through a variety of programs and initiatives, the Divinity School encourages students to explore the world as part of their education and formation.